-- -12,500 jobs in wholesale and retail trade (-5%) - -10,400 less jobs in arts, culture, recreation and sport (-14%) - -9,300 jobs in educational services (-8%)
+- -28,500 jobs in construction (-18%) - -17,900 less jobs in trades, transport and equipment operator positions (-8%) - -12,500 jobs in wholesale and retail trade (-5%) - -10,400 less jobs in arts, culture, recreation and sport (-14%) - -9,300 jobs in educational services (-8%)

-Agriculture employment in the region has not been impacted over the last 16 months and in fact has grown by 2,200 jobs or +22%.
+Agriculture employment in the region has not been impacted over the last 16 months and, in fact, has grown by 2,200 jobs or +22%.

-Some of the hardest hit sectors in the region still with employment levels below February 2020 (e.g. accommodation and food services, wholesale and retail trade, transportation and warehousing and 'other services') should benefit as we proceed through Step 3 of the BC Restart and move into Step 4 in September if vaccination and case rates go as planned.
+Some of the hardest hit sectors in the region still with employment levels below February 2020 (e.g. accommodation and food services, wholesale and retail trade, transportation and warehousing and 'other services') should benefit as we proceed through Step 3 of the BC Restart Plan and move into Step 4 in September if vaccination and case rates go as planned.

-Mainland | Southwest region businesses share many of the same workforce, workplace and operational challenges during and coming out of the pandemic period that businesses in other regions of the province are experiencing.
-As they recover and actively pursue opportunities to build up and/or expand and take advantage of the opening of the economy from less restrictions and reduced COVID-19 cases, the region's businesses are ramping up hiring, bringing back laid off workers, expanding digital or e-commerce capacity and transitioning away from significant government supports.
+Mainland | Southwest Region businesses share many of the same workforce, workplace and operational challenges during and coming out of the pandemic period that businesses in other regions of the province are experiencing.
+As they recover and actively pursue opportunities to expand and take advantage of the opening of the economy and receding COVID-19 case counts, the Mainland | Southwest Region's businesses are accelerating hiring, bringing back laid off workers, building digital or e-commerce capacities and transitioning away from government supports.

-The Mainland | Southwest regional economy and labour market are heavily based on service industries like health care, education, wholesale and retail trade and accommodation and food services; but also on key goods industries such as natural resources, manufacturing and construction.
+In addition to key goods industries such as natural resources, manufacturing and construction, the Mainland | Southwest Region's economy and labour market are heavily based on service industries like tourism, health care, education, wholesale and retail trade, accommodation and food services.

-Establishments in these industries will need help in bringing back and/or hiring new workers and the pandemic-related considerations (e.g. health and safety precautions and planning and vaccinations, operational preparations, rapid training, updated management practices, policies for new working arrangements) as well as shifting to a communicable disease prevention and management mindset.
-Many checklists and information sources on these tactics are provided throughout this Resource Guide that can be easily adapted and applied by Mainland | Southwest businesses to facilitate their recovery and move to greater resilience.
+Establishments in these industries will need help in:

+- bringing back employees and/or hiring new workers; - responding to pandemic-related considerations (e.g. implementation of health and safety precautions, planning and vaccinations, operational preparations, rapid training, updated management practices, policies for new working arrangements); and - shifting to a communicable disease prevention and management mindset.

+Many checklists and information sources on these tactics are provided throughout this Resource Guide that can be easily adapted and applied by Mainland | Southwest businesses to facilitate their recovery and improve their resilience.

-For example, in addition to dealing with safety risks, onboarding new staff, communicating with workers and adapting to remote or hybrid work arrangements, a top issue for Mainland | Southwest's businesses coming out of this pandemic is available and affordable staff housing.
+For example, in addition to dealing with COVID-related safety risks, onboarding challenges, and adaption to hybrid work arrangements, another key challenge faced by this region's businesses as they emerge from this pandemic is the availability and affordability of staff housing.
 This and the other needs are addressed later in this Resource Guide.